Commonly Used Brand Name(s)Tabloid

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Thiopurine methyltransferase deficiency (TPMT)—You may be more sensitive to the side effects of thioguanine, and your doctor may reduce your dose
+- Thiopurine methyltransferase deficiency (genetic deficiency)—Use with caution.
+May make you more sensitive to the side effects of thioguanine.

 Thioguanine can lower the number of white blood cells in your blood temporarily, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: